The Altofts team which won the Central Yorkshire League Championship in 1981.

 The Yorkshire Council Management Committee asked Whitwood C.C. to change their name to Altofts for the 1970 season.
 In consequence the Altofts Cricket Club was reborn in 1970.

 In the following years Altofts enjoyed a great renaissance after their move to the Pontefract & District Cricket League.
 They won the Division 1 Title in 1972, 1973 and 1975, and promptly decided to join the higher standard Central Yorkshire League for 1976.

-It wasn’t long before Altofts made an impression on their new league by gaining promotion in their first year in 1976 under the captaincy of J Gunn.
+It wasn’t long before Altofts made an impression on their new league by gaining promotion in their first year in 1976, team picture above, under the captaincy of J Gunn.
 Clearly they had proved the `step up’ was well within their capacity.

 Altofts equipped themselves well in the top flight and in 1978 T Green won the League Bowling Averages taking 45 wickets at 10.46.
 Also in the same year T Mason won the Tom Senior Wicket Keeping Trophy with 36 victims.